As someone raised in Israel with a strong Bohemian-Hungarian heritage, how does your background inform your approach to design?

 Having previously tenured Elie Tahari and Kenneth Cole as creative director, fashion designer Kobi Halperin decided to set up his own label four years ago with an aim to design elevated, everyday clothes that celebrate the joys of getting dressed.
-His AW19 collection has just landed exclusively at Fenwick, so here we sit down with the designer to discuss the collection’s inspiration and his unique heritage.
+We sit down with the designer to discuss inspiration and his unique heritage.

 As a child, Kobi Halperin would go shopping with his mother and watch her put clothes together.
 “It was amazing to realise the power of clothes from an early age,” explained Kobi.
 “I wasn’t even aware of what fashion was but I just knew there was a way of expressing yourself by deciding what to wear.”
 Fashion has always been as a vehicle of expression for the designer, and his desire to design clothes that enable women to freely express themselves serves as the primary driving force behind [his namesake brand](https://www.fenwick.co.uk/brands/kobi-halperin).